shubham1chawla/the-strategists-remastered/predictions/README.md

 ```

 > [!NOTE]
-> This file loads the example dataset from MLFlow and performs inference on the latest predictions model.
-You must have
+> This file assumes that you have a history file to work with.
+You can find the predictions of players at a given step
-> a trained model beforehand to run this script.
+> of the game.